 I thought it would be cool to utilize the front narrow T-badge support area on the refreshed Model S for a light show.
 This project could be adapted to other places for older cars or the Model X or 3.
-It could also be greatly simplified if you wanted a single color, or simply use a RGB strip.
+It could also be greatly simplified if you wanted a single color, or simply use an RGB strip.
 I’ll leave that for another owner!
 The Tshow project uses a small processor to control the individual LED pixel colors across a strip of closely spaced 88 LEDs.
 The system connects into the car to automatically change the visual styles under various conditions such as driving, parked, or showing the charging level.
-If not using the default operations, you can override styles, colors, brightness and much more via an optional Android app using Bluetooth.
+If not using the default operations, you can override styles, colors, brightness, and much more via an optional Android app using Bluetooth.

-Video – Typical operations – charging, parked and driving states.
+Video – Typical operations – charging, parked, and driving states.
 See part 10 for a short video with many more modes and colors.

 This large project is broken up into many sections:

 |Part 1||Overview – This covers the summary, features, costs, warranty concerns, legalities, power requirements, and NeoPixels.|

 |Part 2||Processor Module – The 32-bit microcontroller, CAN bus interfaces, DC/DC inverter, Bluetooth, level translators, and some additional circuitry are all within the processor module.
 It’s the hub of the project.|